zephyrproject-rtos/zephyr/doc/guides/pm/power_domain.rst

 Power domains are optional on Zephyr, to enable this feature the option :kconfig:option:`CONFIG_PM_DEVICE_POWER_DOMAIN` has to be set.

-When a power domain turns itself on or off, it is the responsibilty of the power domain to notify all devices using it through their power management callback called with :c:enumerator:`PM_DEVICE_ACTION_TURN_ON` or
+When a power domain turns itself on or off, it is the responsibility of the power domain to notify all devices using it through their power management callback called with :c:enumerator:`PM_DEVICE_ACTION_TURN_ON` or